Bellway: Building defects

 In April 2024, Bellway apologised after a home-buyer complained about flooding issues affecting a £300,000 home in Edinburgh.

 In August 2024, the BBC reported residents' problems at Bassingbourn Fields, a housing estate in Fordham, Cambridgeshire, built by Bellway (nicknamed "Hellway" by residents).

 In October 2024, a BBC report described how a gas engineer had condemned a gas boiler installed in a Bellway-built house in Blandford St Mary, Dorset, completed in 2023.

 In November 2024, the BBC reported problems (including unfinished roads, flooding, loose electrical sockets and holes in ceilings) encountered by home-buyers in a Bellway-built estate in Llay, Wrexham, since it was built in 2020.

 In January 2025, the BBC reported on roofing problems in newly built homes in the Willow Green estate in Cranfield, Bedfordshire, and in Brentwood, Essex.

+Other events

+In February 2026, Bellway felled a 59-year-old tree which had been planted in 1967 to commemorate the death of Winston Churchill.
+The tree was removed to clear access to a new housing development in the village of Cossington, Leicestershire.

 Operations

+Bellway has 20 operating divisions across England, Scotland and Wales.
+The divisional structure allows local management teams, supported by Regional Chairs, Regional Finance Directors and specialist Group functions, to respond to regional needs.

-The company achieved a 5 star rating in the 2015/16 Home Builders Federation new home customer satisfaction survey.
+In 2025, the company achieved a 5-star rating in the 2024/25 Home Builders Federation new home customer satisfaction survey, for the ninth consecutive year.